taih304/Linux-Shell/Platforms interaction/Docker/Build docker image.md

 A Dockerfile must begin with a **FROM** instruction.
 The **FROM** instruction specifies the Parent Image from which you are building.

-# Build an Ubuntu image that only prints out a string
+# Run-time instructions

-Use ``CMD`` and ``ENTRYPOINT`` as the startup command, as the commands specified by them will print out when the docker started.
+Run-time instructions are instruction which run/execute when the docker is running.
 ## CMD

 **CMD** is executing at run time.